COMP-6908-GROUP-10/mun-social-network/README.md

 - Costs of recursion, joins, and traversal
 - Real-world applicability of each engine to connected data problems

-SQLite and Neo4j each have strengths—this environment makes those strengths measurable and comparable.
+SQLite and Neo4j each have strengths and this environment makes those strengths measurable and comparable.

 ---